 Riding and Filming

 7. The tests must be filmed in landscape format from the judge’s usual position – this is outside of the arena just behind the C marker – directly in line with A and C (the ‘centre line’).
-There is a 2 mark penalty if filmed in portrait or not from C. (If you are filming your test in an indoor school stand at C, and ask your rider to cut off the bottom metre of the school so that we can still see them – and so they do not squash you as they ride past!
+There is a 2 mark penalty if filmed in portrait or if not filmed from C. (If you are filming your test in an indoor school stand at C, and ask your rider to cut off the bottom metre of the school so that we can still see them – and so they do not squash you as they ride past!
 Use poles to mark the ‘new’ corners/short side if you need to.)
-See the demo video on our Facebook page to give you an idea of how to film correctly for best marks.
+See our Demo Video to give you an idea of how to film correctly for best marks.

-8. The test must be submitted as a single video – NO cuts/editing – and it MUST have sound.
+8. The test must be submitted as a single video – this means no cuts/editing – and it MUST have sound.
 It needs to start from before the rider makes their turn down the centre line (we suggest before either K or F depending on which rein they are entering off) and finish after they have walked off from their final halt and salute (ideally giving their pony a pat beforehand!)

 9. The horse/rider must be in the frame at all times.
-Zooming is allowed particularly when the rider is at the A end, but bear in mind we need to see enough of the school to be able to assess the accuracy of movements.
+Zooming is allowed particularly when the rider is at the A end, but we need to see enough of the school to be able to assess the accuracy of movements.
 More tips on filming are in our useful Welcome Pack which you can purchase via the website.